 If you wash your hair at night, consider “plopping” it to preserve the curls for the morning.
-This is where you wrap your hair up, even with some styling products applied, in a long-sleeved t-shirt or microfiber towel in a specific way that protects curls, instead of crushing them, while you sleep.
+This is where you wrap your hair up, in a long-sleeved t-shirt or microfiber towel in a specific way that protects curls, instead of crushing them, while you sleep.

-Then, in the morning, you refresh the curls with water (all hair types) and/or or leave-in conditioner or other heavier products (normal to high porosity).
+Then, in the morning, you refresh the curls with water (all hair types) and/or or leave-in conditioner or other heavier products (drier hair).

 You’ll find different plopping methods with varying degrees of complexity.
 I’ve tried a few just out of curiosity.
 (I normally wash my hair in the morning, so plopping isn’t necessary.)
 I would suggest going to YouTube and looking through some plopping videos to find a few methods to try out!

-It’s my opinion that plopping is better suited for normal to high porosity hair, because fine low porosity hair is best refreshed with a full wash/condition!
+It’s my opinion that plopping is better suited for normal to coarse hair, because fine hair is best refreshed with a full wash/condition!